valerielim/Sentiment-Analysis/Process.md

 **Quick outline of workflow:**

 * Mining Data from Facebook API with R
 * Cleaning the data
-* Build features for machine learning
+* Building features for machine learning
-* Label some data for training & testing
-* Evaluate & modify features if necessary
-* Deploy(?) final model on unlabelled data
+* Machine learning for sentiment classification
 * Visualise results

 # Mining Data from Facebook API with R